John Warrington MBACP

 I can relate to many of the issues facing the people I counsel and can create a rapport with all age groups, from teenagers to the elderly with an emphasis on empathy, warmth and humour.

 I'm passionate about counselling being accessible to everyone who wants to access it and I relish the opportunity to listen to people and provide a confidential and safe environment for them to do so.

 I offer a respectful, empathic, accepting, caring, confidential and supportive environment for you to talk, and in turn I will listen to you.

 Counselling doesn’t have to be complicated – it can be made simple.

-Quite often people don't want to have counselling in their home town or village and may wish to see a counsellor further afield.
-The location of Counselling Minds in the heart of Cheshire is perfect for clients from throughout the County and South Manchester & Staffordshire to visit.
+Often people don't want to have counselling in their home town or village and may wish to see a counsellor further afield.
+I'm located in Heysham and accessible to the towns and villages of North Lancashire and the South Lakes.